OCA throws Iran official out of Asiad

 “It was not a matter of a physical attack; it was verbal sexual harassment,” the OCA said of the incident, which took place on Monday at a soccer stadium in Ansan.

-“The OCA will not tolerate any misbehavior of this nature and we will take a tough stance.
+“The OCA will not tolerate any misbehaviour of this nature and we will take a tough stance.
 We cannot accept this, so we have removed him from the Games.”

-South Korean police had said on Tuesday the official had admitted touching the volunteer but did not consider his actions to be illegal.
+South Korean police had said on Tuesday they had charged the Iran official following a complaint by a female volunteer.
+Police said he had admitted touching the volunteer but did not consider his actions illegal.

-On Wednesday, police told Reuters they had charged a player from Palestine’s soccer team with sexual harassment following a complaint from a female staff member at the athletes village.
+The statement comes after South Korean police charged a player from Palestine’s soccer team with sexual harassment following a complaint from a female staff member at the athletes village in Incheon, west of Seoul.

+Police told Reuters by telephone the incident occurred after the player suggested they take a photograph together on Tuesday.

 The player, who was not identified, was charged without physical detention and the case transferred to the prosecutor’s office, the police confirmed.